Byakuren Yanagiwara

-Byakuren Yanagiwara (柳原 白蓮, Yanagiwara Byakuren; October 15, 1885 – February 22, 1967) was a Japanese poet and novelist.
+Akiko Miyazaki (宮崎 燁子, Miyazaki Akiko; Yanagiwara; October 15, 1885 – February 22, 1967), known by her pen name Byakuren Yanagiwara (柳原 白蓮, Yanagiwara Byakuren), was a Japanese poet and novelist.
 She is best known for the Byakuren incident.
-She is one of the Three Beauties of Taishō period.
+She was one of the Three Beauties of Taishō period.

 Life

-Akiko Yanagiwara (柳原 燁子) was born on October 15, 1885, in Tokyo as the second daughter of statesman and diplomat Count Yanagiwara Sakimitsu.
+Akiko Yanagiwara was born on October 15, 1885, in Tokyo as the second daughter of statesman and diplomat Count Yanagiwara Sakimitsu.
 Her mother was one of his concubines, Ryō, a daughter of a fallen samurai family who was a geisha in Yanagibashi.
 The Yanagiwara family were of the Reizei family line of the Fujiwara clan.
 Sakimitsu was the elder brother of Emperor Taishō's mother, Yanagiwara Naruko, making Yanagiwara a first cousin of Emperor Taishō.

 In 1894, she was adopted by a distant relative, Viscount Yorimitsu Kitakōji.
 She entered the Kazoku Girls' School in 1898.
 In 1900, she was married to the eldest son of the Kitakōji family, Suketake, at the age of 15, after which she dropped out of school due to her pregnancy.
 She gave birth to her eldest son, Isamitsu, but in 1905 she divorced, leaving Isamitsu to the Kitakōji family, and returned to her parents' house.

-At the time, the Kazoku families valued decency, and the divorced daughter was disgraced and could not enter the Yanagiwara family's main residence.
+Due to the notions of decency prevalent among kazoku families at the time, the divorced daughter was considered disgraced and could not enter the Yanagiwara family's main residence.
 In 1908, she transferred to Tōyō Eiwa Girls' School, a Canadian mission school in Azabu, Tokyo, as a boarder to resume her studies, which she had given up due to her marriage and childbirth.
 There she met Hanako Muraoka, a girl eight years younger than her, who became her "confidante" and who she called "Hana-chan".
 Around this time, she entered the Tanka Association Takekashikai hosted by Nobutsuna Sasaki.